 Funding Operating Costs.
-As shown in the sidebar chart, forecast revenues exceed operating costs in every year, with an average "resource availability" of \$643,000 annually.
-The projected ending fund balance increases to \$11.8 million by the end of the forecast period (2021-22), about \$3.4 million above the policy minimum.
+As shown in Table, forecast revenues exceed operating costs in every year.
+The large favorable variance in 2022-23 is due to one-time "American Rescue Plan Act" (ARPA) revenues of \$1.3 million.
+Excluding ARPA, the average "resource availability" is about \$375,000 annually.
+The projected ending fund balance by the end of the forecast period (2026-27) would be about \$6.8 million above policy minimum targets.